gui-tar-gz/blog/src/posts/202104151136-neural-network-telegram-bot.md

 <br /> <br />

 ## GPT-2
 I was going to use the biggest available GPT-2 XL (with 1.5 billion parameters) from <a href="{{ 'https://huggingface.co/transformers/' | url }}">Huggingface</a>.
 However, when I made my first tests on the smallest GPT-2 with 134 million parameters I immediately liked the quality of the generated texts.
-I even ended up not finetuning the pretrained model further (however, I might explore this way in the future).\
+I even ended up not fine-tuning the pretrained model further (however, I might explore this way in the future).\
 \
 After all, I wanted to match the average beauty blogger's post intelligence level, so no overkill was needed here.
 Slightly chaotic babble of the smallest GPT-2 suited the goal just fine.\
 \